joannefeeney/pands-project/README.md

 * First my python code outputs the details of the sum, mean and median of the combined iris data (all 3 species)
 * From the information that the program has calculated for us, we can see that there is a quite a difference in size (both length and width) between the petals and the sepals
+* Next the code outputs the minium and maximum value for each species of iris
+* From this information, we can see that in general, teh iris virginica species appears to be the largest and the iris setosa and versicolor are closer in size

 ### References: